reactjs/rfcs/text/0000-ref-forwarding.md

 # Summary

-Provide an API that enables [`refs`](https://reactjs.org/docs/refs-and-the-dom.html) to be forwarded to a child component.
+Provide an API that enables [`refs`](https://reactjs.org/docs/refs-and-the-dom.html) to be forwarded to a descendant (child or grandchild component).

 # Motivation